These chocolate brownies with condensed milk are stick to your teeth fudgy.

 Vanilla Extract: Make sure to use pure vanilla extract not imitation vanilla extract.

 All-Purpose Flour: All-purpose flour is the perfect flour for these brownies.
-There isn't much flour in these brownies and all-purpose flour adds just enough structure. way to go here.
+There isn't much flour in these brownies and all-purpose flour adds just enough structure.
 When adding the flour you want to be careful to not over-mix the batter.
 Over-mixing creates gluten which will develop into a tougher brownie.

 Kosher Salt: Just a little bit of salt enhances the chocolate flavor and sweetness.

-- Mixing bowl: These are my favorite mixing bowls.
+Mixing Bowls: These are some of my favorite mixing bowls.
 They come in a huge range of sizes, nest together for easy storage, and are easy to clean.

 Line a 9 x 9-inch baking pan with parchment paper allowing the ends to extend over two of the sides and set aside.
 Preheat the oven to 350 degrees Fahrenheit and position an oven rack at the top of the oven.

 Melt the condensed milk and butter together in a medium saucepan over medium heat, stirring frequently.
 Once the butter has melted, remove from the heat and stir in the chocolate chips.
 Continue stirring until all of the chocolate chips have melted.
 Allow the chocolate mixture to cool slightly to avoid scrambling the eggs.

 In a large bowl, using an electric mixer beat the brown sugar, sugar, eggs, and egg yolk on medium-high speed until lightened in color, about 3 minutes.
 Beat in the vanilla extract.
 Stir in the cooled chocolate mixture with a rubber spatula.

 Add the flour, cocoa powder, and salt.
 Stir until just combined.